python/cpython/Doc/library/weakref.rst

 specific, since it depends on internal details of the interpreter's garbage collector implementation.

-A more robust alternative can be to define a finalizer which only references the specific functions and objects that it needs, rather than having access to the full state of the object::
+A more robust alternative can be used to define a finalizer which only references the specific functions and objects that it needs, rather than having access to the full state of the object::